cspBBC/Automation_E2E/README.md

 - ✅ Store test data in workflows for reuse
 - ✅ Use Page Object Model for UI selectors
 - ✅ Write clear, descriptive test names
+- ✅ Test permission logic explicitly (who can access what)
+- ✅ Use parameterized queries to prevent SQL injection
+- ✅ Validate user roles and divisions in tests

 ### **DON'T** ❌